x

 Here, you have one row of solar panels facing east, and right behind it is another row facing west.
 Repeat as many times as your roof and budget allow.

 Shading isn’t so much of an issue here, allowing you to install the most solar panels because rows can be installed right next to each other.
-And when you have more solar panels, you’re also able to generate more energy.
+And when you have more solar panels, you’re also able to generate more renewable energy.

 What about solar panels that are installed flat or tilted south?
 Why not them?